marios155/ethernaut/client/src/gamedata/en/descriptions/levels/delegate_complete.md

+Well done!
+Another level complete!
+Your flag is `delegation-is-dangerous`.

 Usage of `delegatecall` is particularly risky and has been used as an attack vector on multiple historic hacks.
 With it, your contract is practically saying "here, -other contract- or -other library-, do whatever you want with my state".
 Delegates have complete access to your contract's state.
 The `delegatecall` function is a powerful feature, but a dangerous one, and must be used with extreme care.